 No politician in Turkey’s history has managed to master democracy better than Erdogan–only to then hold it hostage for his own political ends.

-Though Turkey was founded as a democracy, this system of government has not come easy to it.
 Back when Erdogan was elected mayor of Istanbul in 1994, he focused on fixing roads, improving public transportation, cleaning up the city’s trash-strewn streets and pulling the heavily indebted city out of the red.
 This won him many admirers and, subsequently, the leadership of the currently ruling Justice and Development Party (AKP).
 In 2002, Erdogan led the party to electoral success with a majority in parliament.

 Once in power as prime minister, Erdogan focused on the economy, which grew threefold from 2002 to 2008.
 Foreign investments poured in.
 Inflation decreased.
 The Turkish lira stabilized.
 Startups and small businesses exploded across Anatolia.
 Turkey came to stand among the world’s most powerful economies, the G-20.

 These economic gains helped many Turks who were previously in the rural underclass.
 That was Erdogan’s appeal–he represented and, in fact, identified with, this group.
 He championed their advancement.
 Under Erdogan’s leadership, Turkey’s middle class swelled to 41%.

 Erdogan also spoke about national unity and increasing rights for Turkey’s minorities, particularly the Kurds.
 In fact, Erdogan was the first Turkish prime minister to sit down with the Kurdistan Workers Party, classified as a terrorist organization, to work out a peace agreement.